reside-ic/reside-ic.github.io/content/blog/r-mpi-part-one.md

 Furthermore, recent releases of [Rtools](https://cran.r-project.org/bin/windows/Rtools/) have included support for Microsoft MPI.
-My plan is a couple of blogs on how to get this working, some exploration of performance, and some testing / CI.
-I'll include nodes on how to for what's needed on Windows, linux or Mac to write and build the package, but when describing running on multi-nodes, I'll be limited to our departmental Microsoft cluster.
-Hopefully not many changes should be needed to the launch scripts for running with other cluster platforms.
+My plan is a couple of blogs on how to get this working, some exploration of performance, and an attempt at testing / CI.
+I'll include nodes on what's needed on Windows, linux or Mac to write and build the package, but when running multi-node programs, I'll be limited to our departmental MS-HPC cluster.
+Hopefully the changes needed for launching scripts on other cluster platforms shouldn't be too hard.

 # First steps.